Toyota Tacoma Tires: Complete Informational Guide By Cole Mitchell May 6, 2026 10 min read

 Installing the Spare Tire: Aligning and Tightening

-1. Hand-tighten the lug nuts in a star pattern to distribute pressure evenly.
+1. Hand-tighten the lug nuts in a star pattern.

-2. Lower the vehicle until the spare tire barely touches the ground, which stabilizes it.
+2. Lower the vehicle until the spare tire lightly touches the ground.

 Essential Safety Checks After Changing Your Tire